 VOLUME 4 NUMBER 35: Sherry Kappel on the ways we form our identity and how racism negatively impacts that development; William Spivey with a retrospect about Black Americans’ ongoing fight to secure voting rights; Clay Rivers on nurturing advocacy in others; and an inspiring quote by Simone Biles.

-Sherry Kappel is a poet, essayist, and Univ of Pittsburgh MFA graduate.
-She looks for the best in people and is driven in her writing and in life by empathy.
+OHF Weekly Managing Editor, poet, essayist, and Univ of Pittsburgh MFA graduate.
+Sherry looks for the best in people and is driven in life and her writing by empathy.
 She loves her family and running.

 VOLUME 4 NUMBER 30: Sherry Kappel on the people behind the headlines and hashtags; Jesse Wilson on the elusiveness of racial equality; and William Spivey on the difficulty in acknowledging systemic racism.

 VOLUME 4 NUMBER 28: Stephen Matlock on making allyship a reality; Sherry Kappel on supporting Black People through thick and thin; and Madison Pattin on helping white people discuss racism with family and friends.

 VOLUME 4 NUMBER 26: Sherry Kappel on Black Music Appreciation Month; Glenn Rocess on shedding unfounded assumptions about LGBTQ people after a visit to P-Town; and Brian Mack on the “T” in LGBTQ.